 Cameo 4 Extras Bundle with Extra AutoBlade, Tool Kit, Cutting mat and PixScan.
 Silhouette Handbook and 10 White Edition

 Siser EasyWeed HTV 11.8" x 3ft Roll - Iron on Heat Transfer Vinyl (Black)

 Flat Nylon Webbing Straps - 1-Inch Width

 Sea Star 2 inch 10 Yards Black Sew on Hook and Loop Sew On Fasteners (10yards, Black)

 Subscribe to the newsletter to become part of the Create To Donate Crafty Crew if you are looking to make a difference in your communities by supporting organizations in need.

-If you would like monthly project inspiration and information straight to your inbox, join our community today.
+If you would like monthly project inspiration and information straight to your inbox as well as some fun freebies, join our community today.